Q&A Session: Adam Lisagor

 I love this answer!
 Because I love that approach of finding the real problem and coming up with a video solution.
 And I also love how you’re doing a real service by putting that message out there to voters.
-I hope it makes a difference
+I hope it makes a difference.

 What has been the most challenging industry (or audience within an industry) to create effective videos?
-I have a few guesses, curious your thoughts!
+I have a few guesses, curious about your thoughts!

 I’d love to hear your guesses/thoughts!
 Well for us, effective videos about cool tech are easy because that’s what we love.
 So the answer to what’s challenging is basically what DON’T we love.
-The answer there is anything that doesn’t feel like it’s inherently contributing to society, empowering people to be better, etc. So like alcohol brands for instance, that wouldn’t be as easy to make good work for.
+The answer there is anything that doesn’t feel like it’s inherently contributing to society, empowering people to be better, etc. So like alcohol brands, for instance, that wouldn’t be as easy to make good work for.
 Anything that is more of the same, following rather than leading.
 And if I’m being honest, fintech is a little more challenging because financialism (the value in making more money) requires some additional layers of abstraction to justify itself as empowerment.
-The industry I probably stay away from the most is adtech or marketing tech, because making videos about tools to sell products is one layer too many for my brain.
+The industry I probably stay away from the most is adtech or marketing tech because making videos about tools to sell products is one layer too many for my brain.

 What are your guesses?